Aardenburg: History

-Until January 1, 1995, Aardenburg was a separate municipality.
-Until January 1, 2003, it was then in the municipality of Sluis-Aardenburg.
+Until 1 January 1995 Aardenburg was a separate municipality.
+Then, until 1 January 2003, it was in the municipality of Sluis-Aardenburg.
 In 2003 Sluis-Aardenburg and nearby Oostburg were combined into an enlarged Sluis municipality.

 Aardenburg was walled at the end of the thirteenth century: the present Kaaipoort at the old town's western entrance dates only from the sixteenth century.
 The name of the gate recalls Aardenburg's former harbour, the site of which is now dominated by a bank.
 The blue banner decorating the Kaaipoort in this picture is a temporary embellishment, celebrating the carnival that precedes Lent.